 Under both the dominance model and the ideal point model, DIF detection adopts the null hypothesis significance testing (NHST) paradigm, which provides information on only the existence but not the magnitude of DIF.
 Item selection decisions based solely on this paradigm could lead to deleting items with statistically significant yet trivial DIF that is barely meaningful.
 This is especially likely when the sample size is large.
-In order to have a more accurate understanding of the effects of DIF, we also adopted DIF effect size (Nye, 2011) in our study.
+In order to have a more accurate understanding of the effects of DIF, we also used a DIF effect size measure (Nye, 2011) in our study.

 In summary, the current study intended to examine measurement equivalence of some scales of the Comprehensive Personality Scale (CPS; Wang, 2013) via an IRT DIF method.
-The analysis was done across the American and Chinese cultures.
+The analysis was done across American and Chinese cultures.
 Samejima’s Graded Response (SGR; Samejima, 1969) model was applied in the dominance IRT model framework, while the Generalized Graded Unfolding Model (GGUM; Roberts, Donoghue, & Laughlin, 2000) was applied to represent the ideal point model.
 We examined model-data fit first under both models.
-Via NHST we assessed DIF existence with both models, and DIF effect sizes were computed to obtain DIF magnitude.
+Via NHST we assessed DIF with both models, and DIF effect sizes were computed to obtain DIF magnitude.
 Finally, we evaluated the existence and effects of intermediate items on model-data fit through item characteristics (ICC) and item paramters before and after the responses were dichotomized.

 The Comprehensive Personality Scale (CPS)